TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/dthe.md

 *  Supports TCP CheckSum (CSUM)

 ### Features Supported In Driver

-\note True Random Number Generation (TRNG) is not supported currently and will be available in future releases.
+\note True Random Number Generation (TRNG) and PKA (Public Key Accelerator) are not supported from R5F on HS-SE devices as these are secure assests and are locked for HSM.
+\cond SOC_AM263X
+\note TRNG and PKA are single context engines and hence are secure assets on HS-SE devices.
+Should the system integrator choose to use these engines from R5F in HS-SE devices, they can do so by removing SOC and Device type checks in function defintions RNG_open() and PKA_open() in rng.c and pka.c respectively.
+\endcond
+\cond SOC_AM273X
+\note TRNG and PKA are single context engines and hence are secure assets on HS-SE devices.
+\note HSM support for HS-FS devices for using crypto drivers on R5F will be provided in future releases.
+\note On GP devices, AES, PKA and TRNG are not supported.
+SHA examples will work as is.
+\endcond
+\cond SOC_AM273X
 - \subpage DRIVERS_DTHE_SHA_PAGE
 	- <b>S</b>ecure <b>h</b>ash <b>a</b>lgorithms)
         - <b>SHA256</b>, <b>SHA512</b>
 	- <b>H</b>ash-based <b>m</b>essage <b>a</b>uthentication <b>c</b>ode